aws/aws-parallelcluster/docs/aws_services.rst

 ----------------------------------------

-AWS IAM is used within AWS ParallelCluster to provide a least privileged Amazon EC2 IAM Role for the instances that is specific to each invividual cluster.
+AWS IAM is used within AWS ParallelCluster to provide a least privileged Amazon EC2 IAM Role for the instances that is specific to each individual cluster.
 AWS ParallelCluster instances are given access only to the specific API calls that are required to deploy and manage the cluster.

 With AWS Batch clusters, IAM Roles are also created for the components involved with the Docker image building process